Family Of 5-Year-Old With Alzheimer’s Race To Create Memories Before Rare Genetic And Terminal Syndrome Takes Her Life

 Darren and Sophia Scott have set up a charity, Hundreds of Promises, that raises money to support the continued research into Sanfilippo Syndrome.
 Some of the money may also assist in purchasing specialized items Sophia may need in the future as her health declines.

-More information about Sophia’ condition, fund raising events, and updates on her progress can be found at her Facebook page.
+More information about Sophia’ condition, fund raising events, and updates on her progress can be found on her Facebook page.

 [Featured Image by Purino/Shutterstock]